 Tribal Child Care Financial Assistance Program

-Child Care Assistance Program for Indigenous People of Hawai and Other Pacific Island
+Child Care Assistance Program for Indigenous People of Hawaii and Other Pacific Island

-You should also check out PATCH for their subsidized child care facilities and preschool scholarship program.
+You should also check out PATCH for its subsidized childcare facilities and preschool scholarship program.

 Tax Credits and Support